 Wroclaw is a city full of vibrant and cozy coffee places.
-All the students obviously need some caffeine, but not only them – we also spend a lot of our weekends in these cafes in Wroclaw to read, chill, relax and work.
+All the students obviously need some caffeine, but not only them – we also spend a lot of our weekends in these cafes in Wroclaw to read, chill, relax and work on our city blog.

 Visit Wroclaw and enjoy the Polish coffee culture together with us!
 At the bottom of this article you will also find a book recommendation about Coffee Spots in Poland which is always with us when we travel to other Polish cities.
 Of course there is no need to mention that the truly best coffee is in Wroclaw 🙂